ACCESS-Community-Hub/PyEarthTools/packages/documentation/docs/models/index.md

     Some pipelines require normalisation values which are currently stored on GADI in `dx2`.

 !!!
 Note "Usage"
-    `edit.models` can be used either as a command line tool, or as a python package.
+    `pyearthtools.models` can be used either as a command line tool, or as a python package.
-    See [here](/edit/models/commands/) and below for the commands, and [here](/edit/models/programatic/) for the python package.
+    See [here](/pyearthtools/models/commands/) and below for the commands, and [here](/pyearthtools/models/programatic/) for the python package.

 ## Setup

-To use these models, they and the rest of `edit` must be installed.
+To use these models, they and the rest of `pyearthtools` must be installed.

-A setup guide can be found [here](/edit/started/installation/).
+A setup guide can be found [here](/pyearthtools/started/installation/).

 ### Assets

-Assets will be automatically downloaded to `~/.edit/models/assets` or if set environment variable `EDIT_MODELS_ASSETS`.
+Assets will be automatically downloaded to `~/.pyearthtools/models/assets` or if set environment variable `pyearthtools_MODELS_ASSETS`.

 ## GADI Module